flame-engine/flame/doc/flame/collision_detection.md

 ### HasCollisionDetection

-If you want to use collision detection in your game you have to add the `HasCollisionDetection` mixin to your game so that the game knows that it should use a collision detection system to keep track of which components that can collide.
+If you want to use collision detection in your game you have to add the `HasCollisionDetection` mixin to your game so that it can keep track of the components that can collide.

 Example: